 Both the BMW 8 Series and the X5 have Live Cockpit Professional, both have a 12.3-inch info (driver) displays, but the X5 has a 12.3-inch control (centre) display while the 8 Series has a 10.25-inch control display - so there are different implementations of the same technologies.
 But again - pretty simple.

-But now things get more complicated: in the case of the new 3 Series, Live Cockpit Professional is standard on the M Sport version, meaning that other versions - Sport, SE - get dials as standard for the driver with a central 5.7-inch display, while the control display is 8.8-inches in the centre of the car - called Live Cockpit Plus.
-The 2019 3 Series will be the first car that offers both versions.
+But now things get more complicated: in the case of the 2019 3 Series, Live Cockpit Professional was standard on the M Sport version, meaning that other versions - Sport, SE - got dials as standard for the driver with an 8.8-inch control display in the centre of the car - called Live Cockpit Plus.
+This originally launched with iD6, but from summer 2020 the 3 Series will have Operating System 7 as standard, meaning you can have the latest system but with dials for the driver with a new 5.1-inch display - which wasn't previously available.

-Once you upgrade to Live Cockpit Professional on the new 3 Series you again get that 12.3-inch info display and 10.25-inch control display, but BMW's website says "BMW Live Cockpit Professional is iD7" in a section titled "Operating system 7.0 (iD7)" - so you can see where the confusion in names starts to come in.
+Once you upgrade to Live Cockpit Professional you again get that 12.3-inch info display and 10.25-inch control display, but BMW's website says "BMW Live Cockpit Professional is iD7" in a section titled "Operating system 7.0 (iD7)" - so you can see where the confusion in names starts to come in.

 Here's how the different versions break down: